Alex-Kw/c64-rc2014-Keyboard/README.md

 Up arrow mapped as ^

-RUN STOP mapped as Ctrl-C
+RUN STOP mapped as Ctrl-C which will break out of BASIC loops.

 CLR/HOME mapped as Ctrl-L which will clear CPM; Known issue it will not clear BASIC, I am working on that.